 One of the advantages of Wix is that you can start for free and get 500 MB storages.
 The premium plans start at $11/month and include hosting.

-The Wix free plan is certainly an advantage which gives you all the basic features.
+The Wix free plan is certainly an advantage that gives you all the basic features.

 With GoDaddy, you can explore their website builder with a 1-month free trial.
 The plan starts at $5.99/month.